puffyCid/artemis-api/artemis-docs/docs/Intro/Daemon/configuration.md

 ## Configuration Response

-The artemis daemon expects a response continaing the following:
+The artemis daemon expects a response containing the following:

 ```json
 {